0xjessel/notion-ai-recipe-importer/README.md

 1. **Claude API Key**: Get an API key from [Anthropic](https://www.anthropic.com/)
 2. **Notion Integration Token**: Create an integration at [Notion Developers](https://www.notion.so/my-integrations)
 3. **Notion Database ID**: Copy the ID from your recipes database URL
+4. **YouTube Data API Key (Optional)**: Required only for importing from YouTube videos.
+Get an API key from the [Google Cloud Console](https://console.cloud.google.com/).

 To configure:

 1. Click the extension icon and select "Options"
 2. Enter your credentials
 3. Click "Save"